 When the current column is a column of O's (decline):

 While daily P&F charts are best suited for long-term analysis, intraday intervals are often needed to achieve a medium-term outlook.
 The next analytical step (short-term) would be to decrease the interval and box size even further.
 A 15-minute chart using a box size of .25% would cover around one month of data for many securities.
 Starting analysis with the longest look-back period allows chartists to define the bigger trend.
 Keep this in mind when moving to shorter periods.
 Trading results can be improved by looking for short-term bullish setups when the long-term trend is up.
 The settings shown above are meant as general guidelines.
-Chartists are invited to tweak these settings to find those that produce charts best suited for their analysis.
+Chartists should configure their own P&F charts to suit their investing style.